alexrudy/astropyephem/README.rst

 Astropy Ephem
 =============

-This is a wrapper for the Ephem_ module.
+This is a wrapper for the Ephem_ module, which uses Astropy_ objects.
+Although the Ephem_ module is quite powerful, its measurement objects are less well defined, and less well documented than Astropy_.

 .. _Ephem: http://rhodesmill.org/pyephem/
 .. _Astropy: http://www.astropy.org/